You Can’t Do Everything. Here’s How to Decide What to STOP Doing Now

 - How close are we to reaching our goal?

-- What are we currently doing that aligns to the goal?
+- What are we currently doing that aligns with the goal?

 - OPTIONS: